 University of Washington Professional & Continuing Education’s Certificate in Gerontology program is pleased to announce scholarship support for students through the H. Asuman Kiyak Endowed Student Support Fund.
 The purpose of this fund is to provide merit-based financial assistance to students who have applied to the Certificate in Gerontology program.

 The fund was established to honor the life and professional accomplishments of Asuman Kiyak, a professor in the School of Dentistry’s Department of Oral & Maxillofacial Surgery.
 Professor Kiyak directed the UW's Institute on Aging and the Certificate in Gerontology until her death in 2011.
 She cofounded the Certificate in Gerontology to provide quality educational experiences for all individuals interested in learning about and promoting older adults' well-being and to prepare the future geriatric workforce.
 Professor Kiyak was passionate about preparing students with the knowledge, skills and values to work effectively with older adults and their families.

-The fund will award up to two scholarships of $1,000 each for the 2021-2022 certificate program.
+The fund will award up to two, $1,000 scholarships per year.
 The award will be applied directly to the recipients' program costs for fall and winter quarters.

 STEP 1: APPLY TO THE GERONOTOLOGY PROGRAM

 Only applicants to the Certificate in Gerontology program are eligible for this scholarship.
 See the program page for information on how to apply.

 - A letter (700 words maximum) that includes the following: